 My new client Julia had claustrophobia.
 She was so nervous during her first MRI experience that the staff had to pull her out twice, and the procedure did not get done.

-(An MRI scanner uses magnetic fields and radio waves to create pictures of the soft tissue inside the body for medical purposes.)
+(An MRI scanner uses magnetic fields and radio waves to create pictures of body functioning.)

 What was going on for Julia?

 Well – here’s a thought that proved relevant in Julia’s case.
 What does lying ‘imprisoned’ in a cylindrical MRI machine have to do with getting born?

 The answer is — in both instances you are trapped in a narrow tunnel.